earthly/website/blog/_posts/2022-09-21-face-recog-sys-with-jupyter.md

 #### Creating the Remove Form

-Make a new form called "RemoveForm."
+[Make](/blog/using-cmake a new form called "RemoveForm."
 This form will include the elements required to manage the removal of residents.
 Add a rich text component to this form with the content field set to "Remove a Resident".
 Add a text box component to collect the person's name, a button component to submit the form, and a label component to display the response under this.
 Format the properties of these components in the same way that you did the AddForm components.
 The resulting form should look like the image below.

 ![Anvil remove form]({{site.images}}{{page.slug}}/lVrxmKa.png)